 - If you are referring to Yo or ‘I,’ use the ending –í, (instead of é) to form comí.

-- If you are referring to Tú or ‘you,’ use the ending –iste, to form comiste.
+- When you are referring to Tú or ‘you,’ use the ending –iste, to form comiste.

 - If you are referring to él or ella or ‘he’ or ‘she,’ use the ending –ió, to form comió.

-- If you are referring to nosotros or ‘we,’ use the ending –imos, to form comimos.
+- To refer to nosotros or ‘we,’ use the ending –imos, to form comimos.

 - If you are referring to ellos or ‘they,’ use the ending –ieron, to form comieron.

-Conjugating -ir verbs shares the same rules as conjugating -er verbs.
+-ir preterite conjugation shares the same rules as -er verbs.
 See the following chart as an example.

 Vivir (to live):